AntoineSau/capstone/README.md

 - I implemented an **algorithm** to create bot answers.
 Before a bot potentially retrieves an answer from the database, there is a filter.
 My app checks the current player's "level", depending on the rate of victories on total games played by this user.
 The better the player is, the better the bot will be.
 The worse the user plays, the worse the bot will play. **The objective here is to keep the game fun for all, no matter your level.** But, there is still a part of randomness because the calculation includes a random number, the game is just more *likely* to be more or less easy.
 If the user is not logged in, I decided to give by default the average player score: 5.
 - I realized that I didn't implement correctly my API routes at the beginning, and that users could potentially delete entries or add fake game results with the right URL, so I implemented **CSRF tokens and POST methods** to the critical fetch requests.
 - The main doubt I had when starting this project was "how to I find a database of all potential entries"?
 Querying a huge dictionary?
 Making requests to other sites?
 My conclusion is that the best approach is to have a **user-generated database**.
 In a few words, every time a user plays against a bot or uses training mode, their answers is saved into the database and can be reused by a bot later (or even in the same round, depending on JSON response).
 - I never felt the need to publish doubts in forums until this project, where I asked the following [[https://mail.google.com/mail/u/0/#inbox/QgrcJHsbdKGFrLbJqrrHhnnZzTdGdtgFthq]].
-I still haven´t recevied any answer, but it is not critical so I will update it in the next update :)
+I still haven't received any answer, but it is not critical so I will update it in the next update :)
 - All the variables are highly customizable before generating random selection (26 letters, 12 categories, timer).
 I tried to do everything through Javascript and fetch requests in order to give the user the smoothest experience possible, even if it meant a lot of work behind the scenes.
 - Letters, timers and categories... are independent from one mode to another, because users may want to practice their speed (30 seconds) but play a game during a minute.
 Or practice hard categories and play on easier ones for them.
 - In order to make the **timer** work, I had to understand how to implement **async functions**.
 - "**Time is up warning**" is visual, with transition from white to black background (and inverted color for text), because I wanted users to see something was happening even if playing Offline and not looking directly at the screen.
 Here I first implemented a sound warning, but I finally did not use it because it felt more annoying than the visual warning (if you listen to music at the same time, for example).
 - I used a function to **Scroll up** automatically to the summary of the game when the time is up, in order to give a better user experience.
-- By default, ** 5 random categories** are pre-selected, in order to offer a new experience at each visit.
+- By default, **5 random categories** are pre-selected, in order to offer a new experience at each visit.
 - **Play again** button was added in order to have quicker option to start again, with same variables.
 - More an informative note: **Submit button** is activated when all fields are filled,
 - I give the users a **possibility to correct their answers** and therefore modify the database.
 The reasons are that (1.) the timer is a "hard stop", so a user may be in the middle of typing a word when it stops, (2.) user can also delete wrong answers from bots after a game. **Important comment**: I decided to implement this possibility AFTER the game result is counted, because if not, users could potentially delete all bot answers and assure themselves victories all the time if the correction happened BEFORE the game result.